facebookresearch/habitat-lab/examples/siro_sandbox/README.md

 ## Testing BatchReplayRenderer

+This is an experimental feature aimed at those of us building the batch renderer.
+Run the above command but also include `--use-batch-renderer` as one of the first arguments.

+### Known Issues
+* The batch renderer doesn't work on Mac due to Mac's poor OpenGL support.
+We may resolve this later this year.
-Run the above command but also include `--use-batch-renderer`.
-Note the humanoid isn't visualized because 3D primitives aren't yet supported in the batch renderer.
+* The humanoid isn't visualized because 3D primitives aren't yet supported in the batch renderer.
+* Ruslan reported an issue with the mouse-controlled humanoid navigation not working correctly.

 ## Sandbox Tool Architecture
 * The sandbox app is logically divided into a Sim/Task/RL component (`SandboxDriver`) and a GUI component (`GuiApplication` and `ReplayGuiAppRenderer`).